-8.2 During initial calibration,

-it is necessary to calculate the values of constants A and B, determined by measuring the periods of oscillation (T1 and T2) respectively obtained using two reference fluids.

-8.2.1 Place the display selector on the period measurement (T) position.
+- 8.2.
+During initial calibration, it is necessary to calculate the values of constants A and B, determined by measuring the periods of oscillation (T1 and T2) respectively obtained using two reference fluids. - 8.2.1.
+Place the display selector on the period measurement (T) position.
 Rinse the cell with acetone.
 Dry it with dry air generated by the pump that is integrated to the densimeter.
-When the reading is almost stable, stop the air supply, wait for thermal equilibrium and record the period of oscillation (Ta) obtained with an ambient air temperature of 20 °C. This process helps to check the cleanliness of the cell and stability of the apparatus at every calibration or determination of sample density.
+When the reading is almost stable, stop the air supply, wait for thermal equilibrium and record the period of oscillation (Ta) obtained with an ambient air temperature of 20 °C. This process helps to check the cleanliness of the cell and stability of the apparatus at every calibration or determination of sample density. - 8.2.2.
+Calibration measurement using the first reference fluid.
+Use a syringe to fill the cell through its bottom port with the standard liquid until it comes flush with the top port.
+Leave the syringe in place.
+While performing this, check the filling quality by visually checking for any air bubbles, even tiny ones.
+When thermal equilibrium has been reached, record the reading for the period of oscillation (T1).
+If the thermal control is compliant with the required accuracy, the value of T1 must not vary by more than $\pm$ 20 nanoseconds (2 resolution points).

-COMPENDIUM OF INTERNATIONAL METHODS OF ANALYSIS OF SPIRITUOUS BEVERAGES OF VITIVINICULTURAL ORIGIN Density of alcohols and alcohlic beverages method for determining electronic densimetry (principle based on measuring the period of oscillation)
+Density of alcohols and alcoholic beverages method for determining electronic densimetry (Principle based on measuring the period of oscillation)